-Renal Function
+Renal function

-Elderly patients (over 65 years) and patients with compromised renal function may require dosage adjustment due to renal insufficiency.
+Elderly patients (over 65 years) and patients with compromised renal function may require dosage adjustment because of declining renal function.
+Gabapentin 100 mg capsules can be used to follow dosing recommendations for patients with renal insufficiency.
 Somnolence, peripheral oedema and asthenia may be more frequent in elderly patients.
+See table below.